IBMStreams/sample.edge-app-control/README.md

 1. Deploy application package to an Edge node
     - ssh to CP4D Edge node chosen for deployment and perform the following steps.
 For more information, see the "Deploying using Edge Application Manager" topic.
 The values for the submission time variables from the application will be specified during deployment.
-        1. vi userinput.json
-        1. add the following json to it.
+        1. vi userinput.json and add the following json to it.

         ```
                 {